 - Sudden increased physical demands on the body, such as a change in activity or exposure to a higher altitude

 Loss of reserve also makes it harder to restore balance (equilibrium) in the body.
-Drugs are removed from the body at a slower rate.
-Lower doses of medications may be needed, and side effects become more common.
+Drugs are removed from the body by the kidneys and liver at a slower rate.
+Lower doses of medicines may be needed, and side effects become more common.
+Recovery from illnesses is seldom 100%, leading to more and more disability.

-Medication side effects can mimic the symptoms of many diseases, so it is easy to mistake a drug reaction for an illness.
-Some medications have entirely different side effects in the elderly than in younger people.
+Side effects of medicine can mimic the symptoms of many diseases, so it is easy to mistake a drug reaction for an illness.
+Some medicines have entirely different side effects in the elderly than in younger people.

 No one knows how and why people change as they get older.
 Some theories claim that aging is caused by injuries from ultraviolet light over time, wear and tear on the body, or byproducts of metabolism.
 Other theories view aging as a predetermined process controlled by genes.